dotnet/core/linux-support.md

 Portable builds support both OpenSSL 1.x and 3.x and can be run on distributions with either version of OpenSSL.
 For example, Ubuntu 22.04 only includes OpenSSL 3 in its official package archive.

-The highest OpenSSL version is loaded by default, but can be [configured to use a specific version](https://github.com/dotnet/runtime/issues/79153#issuecomment-1335476471).
+The highest OpenSSL version is loaded by default, but it can be [configured to use a specific version](https://github.com/dotnet/runtime/issues/79153#issuecomment-1335476471).

 ## Red Hat Enterprise Linux support